Dwarf Longbeards, Warhammer Unit Chronicles

 In 3rd edition Longbeards didn’t have miniatures dedicated strictly to that unit type, there was a quite large range of different Dwarf warrior miniatures armed with different weapons or command variants (champion, musician & standard bearer) as well as by this time in 1991 Games Workshop had also released 2 different plastic dwarf kits (Psychostyrene Dwarfs & Fantasy Regiments set).
 The hobbyist could choose from these models which to use for their Longbeards unit, this seems to have been a common approach to all factions in the game, although there certainly were also distinct miniatures for special units.
 There were metal dwarf warrior models for both Imperial Dwarfs and Norse Dwarfs, both of these factions had all the same units, but the Norse Dwarfs had special rules.
 The picture above is using the various metal dwarf warriors of the Imperial Dwarfs range available at that time.
 This being the case it’s a bit difficult to write much about the specific influences that went into sculpting the models as there aren’t dedicated miniatures and there’s 2 different versions of all the warrior models for the 2 factions.
 I might later on write an article about the general aesthetics and influences of the whole Dwarf faction, I’ll discuss the influences for the later specific Longbeard miniatures below.

 Update: After writing this article I’ve learned that there were indeed 4 Longbeard miniature sculpts released during 3rd ed, right at the end of the edition in 1991 (4th ed was released in 1992).
-These were sculpted by Aly Morrison and they are 4 of the sculpts I mention as the 4th ed Longbeards in the next section.
-In 1992 during 4th ed more Longbeard sculpts were released, presumably sculpted by Colin Dixon, in this same style.
-See below for more on the 4th ed miniatures.
+These were sculpted by Aly Morrison and they are the 4 sculpts pictured below.
+In 1992 during 4th ed more Longbeard sculpts were released by Marauder (later on folded back under the Games Workshop brand), these additional Longbeard models were presumably sculpted by Colin Dixon as later on the full range is credited to both Aly Morrison and Colin Dixon, but it is possible that Aly sculpted some of the later ones in addition to Colin.
+Note that there were no specific command models for the Longbeards, you were meant to use one of the “common” command models that were meant to be used with both the Longbeards and the Dwarf Clansmen (Dwarf Warriors).

 Warhammer 4th Edition